CodeGrepper/api-docs/index.html.md

 similarity | false | 60 | How similar the query has to be to the answer title.
 1-100 where 1 is really loose matching and 100 is really strict/tight match.

 <aside class="success">
-Remember — a happy kitten is an authenticated kitten!
+Remember — You'll need to swap out your_grepper_api_key_here for you api key.
 </aside>

 ## Retreive an Answer